Marcell-Gentles/CourseScheduler/README.md

 * **Automatic section exclusion**: Once a section fills up, Hyperschedule could automatically filter out all of the schedules that include that section, without the user having to try to add that section, only to find that it is full and then frantically provide that information and repeat the same process for any new sections they find have filled up.

 Also, Hyperschedule is far better as a course browser than Mudd's portal, and this feature would make it even better.
 I am a big fan of having one application that does everything you want it to instead of several that depend on one another.

-## Implementation Roadmap
-1. Section and Schedule classes
-    1. methods to export to JSON and import from JSON
-2. schedule generator
-3. Design and implement scoring
-4. Filtering predicate generators
-5. Browser
-6. Persistent filtering (section exclusion)

-As of this commit, 4, 5, and 6 remain.